apache/directory-fortress-core/README-LOAD-TESTING.md

 ##### A. jmeter tests fail java.lang.NoSuchMethodError

-Happens when jmeter test instance can't load all of the classes.
-Check the runtime classpath ensure all of the appropriate libs have been loaded.
+Happens when jmeter test instance can't load all of its classes.
+Ensure the required libs have been loaded.

 ```bash
 [INFO] Executing test: ftAddUser.jmx